loilo-inc/easeljs-react/README.md

 ## Contribution

-PR Welcome!
-There are still no code convention or rules.
-Feel free to open issues and create pull-request.
+PR or issues may not be resolved.

 ### Be Typed!
 We are using TypeScript as primary development language. codes under `src` directory are active source code and `lib` are generated codes for publishing, keep it untouch.